On this page

 - They comply with the fund’s investment strategy

 - They comply with all relevant super legislation, just like any other SMSF investment must do.
-For example, SMSF cryptocurrency investments must:
+For example, SMSF crypto assets must be:

-- be held in the fund’s name (not in the names of individual fund members), and
+- Held in the fund’s name (not in the names of individual fund members)

-- be valued according to ATO guidelines (explained later in this article)
+- Valued according to ATO guidelines (explained later in this article)

 How can my SMSF buy and sell cryptocurrencies?